madosuki/live2dManager/README.md

 Using gitsubmodule for CubismWebFramework and CubismWebMotionSyncComponents.
 If use this library, should set [lib2dcubismcore](https://www.live2d.com/sdk/download/web/) files and [CRI/live2dcubismmotionsynccore.min.js](https://www.live2d.com/sdk/download/motionsync/) to public dir of your projects and add load process into your html(like: index.html).
-Because lib2dcubismcore files and CRI/live2dcubismmotionsynccore.min.js is proprietary, and can only obtain in https://www.live2d.com/sdk/download/web/ and https://www.live2d.com/sdk/download/motionsync/.
+Because lib2dcubismcore files and CRI/live2dcubismmotionsynccore.min.js is `proprietary`, and can only obtain in https://www.live2d.com/sdk/download/web/ and https://www.live2d.com/sdk/download/motionsync/.

 # LICENSE
 See in LICENSE.md